-- (1) Interstate: A highway that is part of the nationwide U.S. Interstate Highway System connecting or involving different states. - (2) Expressway and Freeway: A roadway designated exclusively for unrestrictive movement of traffic.
-Access is only with selected arterial streets by means of interchanges.
+- (1) Interstate: A highway that is part of the nationwide U.S. Interstate Highway System connecting or involving different states. - (2) Expressway or Freeway: A roadway designated exclusively for unrestrictive movement of traffic.
+Access is only with selected arterial streets by means of interchanges. - (3) Arterial streets (principal, minor).

-- (3) Arterial streets (principal, minor).
-A street specifically designed to move high volumes of traffic from collector streets through the county and not designed to serve abutting lots except indirectly through intersecting streets.
-Arterial streets shall include all U.S. Highways, state primaries with one, two or three digit numbers, state secondary roads with three-digit numbers, and any other street which the subdivision agent determines is functionally equivalent to these transportation department classifications.
-This definition shall not include three-digit numbered streets which are part of a recorded subdivision or an extension thereof.
 Streets and roads which function within a regional network conveying traffic between major activity centers.
 The purpose of such streets is to carry relatively large volumes of traffic at higher speeds, and not to serve abutting lots except indirectly through intersection streets.
-The arterial classification is further subdivided into "principal arterial" and "minor arterial" based on traffic volumes. - (4) Collector streets (major, minor): A street with relatively low speed and low volume providing circulation within and between neightborhoods.
-Collector streets usually serve short trips and are intended for collecting trips from local streets and distributing them to the arterial network.
-Streets designed to conduct and distribute traffic between streets of lower order and streets of higher order linking major activity centers.
+The arterial classification is further subdivided into "principal arterial" and "minor arterial" based on traffic volumes. - (4) Collector streets (major, minor): Streets designed to conduct and distribute traffic between streets of lower order and streets of higher order linking major activity centers.
 The collector classification is further divided into "major collector" and "minor collector." - (5) Local or access streets.
 Streets designed to carry low to moderate volumes of traffic, at low operating speeds.
 The primary function of these streets is to provide access to individual lots, typically within a residential subdivision.